-Our acquisition-related costs primarily related to restructuring charges for employees, assets and activities that will not continue in the future.
-The majority of these charges, or reversals, are related to termination costs, but we also exited a number of distributor and other contracts and performed certain facility rationalization efforts.
+Our acquisition-related costs primarily related to restructuring charges for employees, assets and activities that will not continue in the future, as well as integration costs.
+The majority of these net restructuring charges are related to termination costs, but we also exited a number of distributor and other contracts and performed certain facility rationalization efforts.
 Our integration costs are generally comprised of consulting costs related to the integration of systems and processes, as well as product transfer costs.
-The costs associated with our cost reduction/productivity initiatives are predominantly termination costs associated with plant closings.